Gerrproger/TutorJS/README.md

 <br>**Required:** no

 ### options.onQuit
-Function that would be called on quitting active tutorial.
+Function that is called on quitting active tutorial.
 ```javascript
 onQuit: function(instance){ console.log('Tutor has ended!'); }
 ```